 Houses in Central Havana looking in poor condition.

 In recent years, the Cuban government has slowly and incrementally implemented limited economic reforms, including allowing Cubans to buy electronic appliances and cell phones, stay in hotels, and buy and sell used cars.
 Just this year the Cubans have also been given limited access to the internet.
 The Cuban government also opened up some retail services to “self-employment,” leading to the rise of so-called “cuentapropistas” or entrepreneurs.
 Recent moves include permitting the private ownership and sale of real estate and new vehicles, previously Cuban’s where only permitted to exchange property and vehicles.
-Private farmers are now permitted to sell agricultural goods directly to hotels, and expanding categories of self-employment.
+Private farmers are now permitted to sell agricultural goods directly to hotels and expanding categories of self-employment.
 Despite these reforms, the average Cuban’s standard of living remains at a lower level than before the collapse of the Soviet Union in the 1990s which was catastrophic to Cuba and it’s economy.

 I had so many unanswered questions about Cuba’s economic state.
 Fidel Castro’s name Graffitied all over Cuba found everywhere you go.
 Why was there so much expression of love for this Communist leader who has lead this once beautiful vibrant island to the crumbling state it is now, stuck in time warp without the basic necessities?
 Why are doctors only earning the equivalent of USD$30 a month, and needing to have a second job to make ends meet?
 Why are professional teachers quitting their profession to set up a hairdressing salon in the front room of their crumbling home?
-Why is the national newspaper only contains 4 pages and bears news only about Cuba.
+Why is the national newspaper only contains 4 pages and bears news only about Cuba?
 Why are the Cuban people not free to leave Cuba and travel freely?
-I had to do a little research to get these answers and speaking to a locals about these affairs is forbidden, they simply won’t talk about it as they do not have freedom of speech.
+I had to do a little research to get these answers and speaking to the locals about these affairs is forbidden, they simply won’t talk about it as they do not have freedom of speech.
 Yet most Cubans who have left Cuba, speak of their previous home with such pride and love.

 In 1898, at the end of the Spanish-American war, a defeated Spain signed the rights to its territories — including Cuba, Puerto Rico and Guam — over to the U.S. This subsequently granted Cuba its independence from Spain, but with the stipulation that the U.S. could intervene in the country’s affairs if necessary (later relinquished).
-For the next half-century the two countries cooperated, with the U.S. heavily investing in Cuba’s economy.
+For the next half-century, the two countries cooperated, with the U.S. heavily investing in Cuba’s economy.
 Then came the Cuban Revolution on January 1, 1959, after multiple years and a few attempts, Fidel Castro and his band of guerrillas successfully overthrew the corrupt government of President General Fulgencio Batista.
 When Fidel Castro came to power in 1959, relations between the U.S and Cuba quickly became hostile.
 By 1960, Castro’s government had seized private land, nationalised hundreds of private companies — including several local subsidiaries of U.S. corporations — and taxed American products so heavily that U.S. exports were halved in just two years.
 The U.S than under Eisenhower Administration responded by imposing trade restrictions on everything except food and medical supplies.
-Subsequently Castro expanded trade with the Soviet Union instead.
+Subsequently, Castro expanded trade with the Soviet Union instead.
 The U.S. responded by cutting all diplomatic ties and President Kennedy issued the permanent embargo on Feb.
 7, 1962.
 Within a few years Cuba, whose economy relied on the use of American-made products, became a shell of its former self.
 Food consumption decreased, electronic goods were harder to come by.
 With no way to import American cars, Cubans watched their pre-embargo sedans rust into jalopies.
-The collapse of the Soviet Union in 1991 effected Cuba drastically.
+The collapse of the Soviet Union in 1991 affected Cuba drastically.
 For decades, the Soviet Union had been Cuba’s principal source of arms, trade, and economic assistance.
 After the demise of the Soviet Union, Cuba entered an era of economic hardship known as the “Special Period in time of Peace”.
 A 2001 agreement to sell food to Cuba in the aftermath of Hurricane Michelle has so far remained in place; the United States is now Cuba’s main supplier of food, with sales reaching $710 million in 2008.
 Changes and reforms are still being made between Cuba and America, whether for better or worse, only time will tell.